 5. Disposal Stops Working Intermittently

 If the disposal shuts off and then works again after resetting, the motor may be overheating or experiencing excess load.
+This often happens when internal resistance increases due to buildup or restricted movement.

 6. Water Leaking Under the Sink